rikosintie/Discovery/docs/Using_PowerShell.md

 # --- End custom aliases for Discovery tool ---

  Invoke-Expression (& { (zoxide init powershell | Out-String) })

+# Load persistent PSReadLine history into session memory
+if (Test-Path (Get-PSReadlineOption).HistorySavePath) {
+    Get-Content (Get-PSReadlineOption).HistorySavePath | ForEach-Object { Add-History $_ }
+}
 ```

 The first line imports the `PSReadLine` module.
 This tells PowerShell to read the history file.
-I did a bunch of Gemini searching and PowerShell still isn't displaying history from the previous session.
-In other words, when I close PowerShell I lose the history.

 The next 4 lines setup a history search capability.
 That is so useful, if you have typed a command previously, you just type the first few letters and tap the up arrow.
 It will cycle through all commands that match.